diskoverdata/diskover-docs/source_files/install_elasticsearch.md

 yum -y install --enablerepo=elasticsearch elasticsearch
 ```

 🟨 &nbsp;Elasticsearch v8 should be installed at this point.
-Stop here and go to [Set up a multi-node cluster]() if applicable.

 #### Elasticsearch Initial Configuration